mark-watson/Clojure-AI-Book/manuscript/libpython.md

 Lines 5-6 specify names for pre-trained model files that we use.
 In the example repository, the file **INSTALL_MLW.txt** shows how I installed the dependencies for this example on a Google Cloud Platform VPS.
 While I sometimes use Docker for projects with custom dependencies that I don't want to install on my laptop, I often prefer using a VPS that I can start and stop when I need it.

-Writing a Python wrapper that is called from your Clojure code is a good approach if you, for example, had existing Python code that uses TensorFlow or PyTorch, or was a complete application written in Python that you wanted to use from Clojure.
+Writing a Python wrapper that is called from your Clojure code is a good approach if, for example, you had existing Python code that uses TensorFlow or PyTorch, or there was a complete application written in Python that you wanted to use from Clojure.
 While it is possible to do everything in Clojure calling directly into Python libraries it is sometimes simpler to write Python wrappers that define top level functions that you need in your Clojure project.

 The material in this chapter is of particular interest to me because I use both NLP and Knowledge Graph technologies in my work.
 With the ability to access the Python **spaCY** and Hugging Face Transformer models, as well as the Java Jena library for semantic web and Knowledge Graph applications (more on this topic later), Clojure is a nice language to use for my projects.